BehavioralComputing/BehaviorStructure/README.md

 data from files `info_user.csv`, `info_answer.csv`, and `inter_impression.csv` were extracted, specifically the first 7,963, 81,214, and 1,000,026 records, respectively.
 These extracted records were then generated into files `info_user_small.csv`, `info_answer_small.csv`, `inter_impression_small.csv`, which were placed in the directory path `./behavior_prediction/data/zhihurec/ori`.
 And run `preprocess.py` and `bsg.py` to generate the zhihu behavioral structure graph, run `rgcn.py`, `fc.py` and `fcori.py` to generate `zhihu_vec` and `zhihu_ori` datasets.

+Download datasets from [Fraudulent Transaction Data] (https://www.kaggle.com/datasets/chitwanmanchanda/fraudulent-transactions-data).
+And put the files in `./graph_Gen`.